 Martynn Randall is technical editor at Haynes and has been with us for 27 years.
 He's written more than 60 Haynes publications and has owned more than 85 cars and 60 motorbikes... so far!

-Your car’s battery has never had to work so hard.
-Modern vehicles are packed with electrical systems – such as the immobiliser, convenience and engine management systems – that draw current from the battery, even when the vehicle is locked and not being used.
-Over a few days, those little bits can leave you with a horrible ‘click’ when the key is turned.
+Modern vehicles place a strain on their battery even when parked and locked up.
+They are packed with electrical systems – such as the immobiliser, convenience and engine management systems – that draw current from the battery.
+After only a few days in some cases, those little bits can leave you hearing the dreaded ‘click’ when you try to start the car.
 This is a common occurrence when you leave a vehicle in an airport car park and head off on holiday for a week or two.

-If the car was parked at home, you might be able to leave it connected to a battery maintainer, but that's impossible when you're away from a mains socket.
+If the car was parked at home, you might be able to leave it connected to a battery maintainer, but that's impossible when you have to park on the street.
 Luckily, there is an alternative: a solar panel that can be plugged into the vehicle's diagnostic socket (OBD).

 They’re readily available, inexpensive and many come with a plug compatible with the design of diagnostic sockets fitted to all cars since about 2001.
 You may also be able to buy an OBD power cable separately.
 The solar panel pictured below is made by Ring but other trickle chargers are available (such as SCA Solar Maintenance Chargers and Powertran Solar Battery Chargers).

 The OBD sockets in cars all have the same terminal pin assigned, which is connected straight to the battery positive feed.
 So even with the ignition switched off, that pin allows direct access to the battery.